stravos97/Vagrant/README.md

 run "VBoxManage list vms"
 run "vagrant package --base winxp" (after --base is name of vm listed from previous command) rename package.box to something useful e.g. winxp.box

+General
+Run vegrant reload if the Vagrantfile is edited and you want to reload the vm without losing important data